takugian/quick-tutorials-with-aws/eventbridge/scheduledlambda/README.md

 # scheduledlambda

-This project creates:
-- An Event Bridge rule to schedule a Lambda function;
+This project creates an Event Bridge rule to schedule a Lambda function.

 ## Helpful links